-is adjusted each year that the warver is in effect by applying the following formula.

-Specify the formula:

-May be adjusted during the period the waiver is in effect.
+Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
 The state will submit a waiver amendment to CMS to adjust the dollar amount.

-The following percentage that is less than 100% of the institutional average:

-The following percentage than 10070 of the institutional average.

-Specify percent:

-Other:

-Su agifu.

-Specify:

-endix R : Participant Access and Eligibility

--2: Individual Cost Limit (2 of 2)

-Б -2.
-Individual Cost Limit (2 of 2)

-arc provid led in Appendix B-2-a indicate that you do not need to complete this section.

-can be as ssured within the cost limit:

-participa that exce ant Safeguards.
-When the state specifies an individual cost limit in Item B-2-a and there is a change in the nt's condition or circumstances post-entrance to the waiver that requires the provision of services in an amounted the cost limit in order to assure the participant's health and welfare, the state has established the following design to avoid an adverse impact on the participant (check each that applies):

-The e participant is referred to another waiver that can accommodate the individual's needs.

-Ad litional services in excess of the individual cost limit may be authorized.
+The following percentage that is less than 100% of the institutional average: Specify percent: Other: Specify: 3: Participant Access and Eligibility В -2: Individual Cost Limit (2 of 2) answers provi ded in Appendix B-2-a indicate that you do not need to complete this section. specify t of Implementation of the Individual Cost Limit.
+When an individual cost limit is specified in Item B-2-a, the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare sourced within the cost limit: participa that exce pant Safeguards.
+When the state specifies an individual cost limit in Item B-2-a and there is a change in the ant's condition or circumstances post-entrance to the waiver that requires the provision of services in an amount seeds the cost limit in order to assure the participant's health and welfare, the state has established the following ds to avoid an adverse impact on the participant (check each that applies): The e participant is referred to another waiver that can accommodate the individual's needs.
+Ad ditional services in excess of the individual cost limit may be authorized.
+Spe ecify the procedures for authorizing additional services, including the amount that may be authorized: Otl ner safeguard(s) Spe ecify:

-Spe

-cify the procedures for authorizing additional services, including the amount that may be authorized:

-cify the procedures for authorizing additional services, including the amount that may be authorized:

-cify the procedures for authorizing additional services, including the amount that may be authorized:

-Oth the procedures for authorizing additional services, including the amount that may be authorized: her safeguard(s)

-ner safeguard(s)

-ner safeguard(s)

-ner safeguard(s)